 With the beauty of the internet, credit card applications, (like personal loans) are also online!
-You can apply for the comfort your living room over breakfast or on the commute to work.
+You can apply from the comfort of your living room, over breakfast, or on the commute to work.
 Before thinking about applying for a credit card, take a look at these 3 simple steps:

 - Compare credit cards